googlielmo/subc/README.md

       make configure

-Bootstrap the SubC compiler to check everything is in order:
+Bootstrap the compiler and check everything is in order:

-      make scc
+      make tests

 Install the compiler: